 Hon.
 Martin L.C.
 Feldman, U.S. District Court for the Eastern District of Louisiana.
 Law Clerk, 1997 – 1998

-The son of immigrants from India, Commissioner Pai grew up in Parsons, Kansas.
+The son of immigrants from India, Chairman Pai grew up in Parsons, Kansas.
 He now lives in Arlington, Virginia, with his wife, Janine; son, Alexander; and daughter, Annabelle.